What to Do When Your Stockbroker Recommends Unsuitable Investments

 - In August 2022, a customer alleged that Egan had recommended unsuitable investments.
 This case was settled for $13,166 in damages.

-Brokers who recommend investments contrary to these needs have either done so in a fraudulent manner, placing their own financial interests ahead of their customer’s, or in a negligent one.
+Brokers who recommend investments contrary to these needs have either done so in a fraudulent manner, placing their financial interests ahead of their clients or in a negligent one.
 Regardless if the broker’s intent was fraudulent or negligent, managing a customer’s account unsuitably disqualifies them from the ability to perform their duties in the required manner.

+Did Your Stockbroker Recommend Unsuitable Investments?
 Oakes & Fosher Can Help

-Many investors are unaware of the legal recourse available to them after losing money due to securities broker fraud and/or negligence.
-The truth is that investors who have lost money in this fashion may actually be entitled to damages.
+Many investors are unaware of the legal recourse available after losing money due to securities broker fraud and/or negligence.
+The truth is that investors who have lost money in this fashion may be entitled to damages.

 Oakes & Fosher dedicates its entire legal practice to helping investors nationwide.
 If you, or someone you know, have lost money investing with John Egan, please contact our securities fraud attorneys for a free and private consultation.
 We handle cases on a contingency basis, which means no fees are charged unless we collect for you.